Richard-WS-Allen/Richard-WS-Allen.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## About Me

+I'm a Computer Science student, in my capstone course, at Southern New Hampshire University.
+I am focusing my efforts to transitioning into a Software Engineering position when I transition out of the Navy in August.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for